A gunman opened fire as a band played at a California biker bar, leaving 3 dead and 6 wounded

 “Once he started shooting, it was very indiscriminate,” Mark Johnson said.

 The Orange County District Attorney’s Office identified the gunman as John Snowling, 59, a former police officer.
-His wife, who had filed for divorce, was injured.
+Those killed included a man who approached Snowling in the parking lot after Snowling went outside to get more guns.
+Barnes said he had three handguns and a shotgun, all acquired legally.

 Betty Fruichantie told NBC4 Los Angeles that she was with the shooter's wife, Marie Snowling, who fell to the floor.
 With bullets flying past her face, Fruichantie ran and hid in a restroom with others.